Steve-Calvert.co.uk

 The Hearse (1980)

 The house remains pretty much just as Jane's aunt left it and her portrait still hangs on the wall.
-She looks an awful lot like Jane as it happens.
-She also seems to be haunting her old home and at one point, while Jane is cleaning an upstairs window, she looks into the room and sees her aunt starring back at her.
-Poor Jane gets such a shock that she very nearly falls off her ladder and, watching this, I very nearly had an accident of my own.
+She looks an awful lot like Jane, and also seems to be haunting her old home.
+At one point, while Jane is cleaning an upstairs window, she looks into the room and sees her aunt starring back at her.
+Poor Jane gets such a shock that she very nearly falls off her ladder.

-I enjoyed watching The Hearse and found myself jumping in my seat more than once.
-There is no blood or gore, nor is there a lot in the way of special effects either, but it really is quite a scary film, if a little predictable in places.
-My main problem with the film is the way that it ends and I felt really let down (oh, is that it!).
-It is one of those endings where it almost looks like the producers have run out of ideas or just had no idea whatsoever of where they were meant to be going with the story in the first place.
-Even though the ending is so poor though, The Hearse is still a film that I would quite happily watch again sometime because it is so creepy that it is hard for me not to love it.
+I enjoyed watching The Hearse and jumped in my seat more than once.
+There is no blood or gore, nor is there a lot in the way of special effects, but it still manages to be quite a scary movie, if a little predictable in places.
+My main problem with the movie is the way it ends and I felt really let down (Oh! is that it?).
+It almost looks as if the producers ran out of ideas or just had no idea where they were meant to be going with the story in the first place.
+Even though the ending is so poor, The Hearse is still a movie I would happily watch again because the good outweighs the bad and it is so creepy it is hard not to love it.

 CAST